philmuri/GA-project/README.md

 4. **Repeat**: Replace old population with new by updating player weights

 **Note**: Mutations are achieved by randomly adjusting the learning rate (and randomly in positive or negative direction) before being added to the weights.
 Crossover is achieved by returning the averaged the weights of each partner.
 Cloning is achieved by copying the weights directly to the cloned player.

-## Neural network structure
-TBD

-## Current issues
-- Some Player class attributes are passed as arguments of type None - namely 'genes' and 'toughness'.
-This wouldn't be necessary if a proper reset() method is defined that re-initializes all attributes except the latter ones.
-My current implementation requires introducing new lists ('mutated_genes' and 'new_toughness'), which creates a bit of clutter that could be refactored.